Programme Leader, Infant Siblings Study

 Email: t.gliga at bbk dot ac dot uk

-- My work centres on understanding how general learning mechanisms have been adapted to allow for and to bias human infants towards social learning (i.e. learning from others).
-I have been investigating how children acquire an understanding of the uses and rules of communication and language in typical and atypical development (Autism Spectrum Disorders, Williams Syndrome).
+- how general learning mechanisms have been adapted to bias human infants towards social learning, and why this fails in atypical development (autism, Williams Syndrome).
 My work on the developmental origin of autism is part of BASIS, the British Autism Study of Infant Siblings.

-- Like many others, I would also like to understand how acquiring language affects the way we perceive and remember the world.
+- how acquiring language affects the way we perceive and remember the world.
 Together with Barbara Pomiechowska we aim to show that language releases us from the burden of having to remember too much.

 - I am also involved in developing screening tools for mathematical difficulties, in Romania (in collaboration with Fotinica Gliga).

 Editor, Medecine & Enfance, Paris, 2008-2013

 Intern, British Psychological Society Parliamentary Office, 2009 pdf

 PhD Cognitive Sciences, Cognitive Neuroimaging Unit, Paris, 2005

 BA, Molecular Biology and Physiology, Ecole Normale Superieure, Lyon